robenkleene/development-references/unity/tutorials/unity-oculus.md

 ### Project

-- Oculus development requires the  `XR Plug-in Management` installed with the project (under `Edit > Project Settings...`), this installs the following packages:
+- Oculus development requires the `XR Plugin Management` package be installed with the project.
+Go to `Window > Package Manager`, choose `Packages: Unity Registry`, then search for "XR", and install `XR Plugin Management`.
+This installs the following packages:
     - `XR Legacy Input Helpers`
     - `XR Plugin Management`
     - `Subsystem Registration`